jpt13653903/ALCHA/Wiki/MarkDown/Introduction.md

 ALCHA is designed to be as portable, concise and expressive as possible, without the loss of low-level control.
 It provides a development platform that promises reduced development time and maintenance effort.

+More specifically, ALCHA is not a high level synthesis tool.
+The `fsm` construct it provides for writing state machines may look high-level to the casual observer, but is in fact a cycle-accurate description of the state machine.

 ## Automated Optimisation